yeblo/DSA-Practice/README.md

 * using primes and reduce for multiplcation when dealing with group anagrams
 * Object.values(values) in js
 * is sorting required?

+Depth first search is usually good to check to see if something exists Breadth first search is good for shortest path
+    -Bellman for shortest path problems with negative weight -Dijstrak for shortest path w/o negative weight